joznia/xmonad/README.md

 # xmonad
-my xmonad config
-very basic but it is evolving
+my xmonad config. it is quite basic so don't expect much lol